-The Curecanti RPS/EIS officially began on May 3, 2000, when a Notice of Intent (NOI) to prepare an EIS for the RPS appeared in the Federal Register.
-Throughout the study, NPS has conducted public and agency scoping meetings, produced three newsletters, made information available on the NRA's website, and held many meetings and workshops with agencies, American Indian Tribes, private landowners and other stakeholders, elected officials, and the general public to address the requirements of the legislative mandate to complete the RPS/EIS.
+The Curecanti NRA Resource Protection Study officially began on May 3, 2000, when a Notice of Intent (NOI) to prepare an EIS for the RPS appeared in the Federal Register.
+Throughout the study, NPS has conducted public and agency scoping meetings, produced three newsletters, made information available on the NRA's website, and held many meetings and workshops with agencies, American Indian Tribes, private landowners and other stakeholders, elected officials, and the general public to address the requirements of the legislative mandate to complete the Resource Protection Study.
 Following is a brief summary of these activities since the project began.
 A more complete summary is included in the Consultation and Coordination chapter.

 - Public and agency scoping spring 2000

 - Citizens' photo assessment fall 2000

 - Study team and agency work sessions

 fall 2000 through spring 2001

-- Publication of three newsletters with invitations to comment - spring 2001 through fall 2003

-- Recreational Opportunities Workshop

-winter 2002

-- Joint Agency Management Effort (JAME) - formerly known as Joint Agency Management Area (JAMA)

-- spring 2002 to present

-- Publication of Toolbox of Incentives for Resource Conservation and Curecanti: Great Scenery, Outstanding Resources and Good Neighbors

-spring 2003 - Meetings and contacts with neighboring landowners - spring 2003 to present - Development of preliminary alternatives summer 2003 - Impacts assessed, alternatives evaluated, and proposed action identified, in consultation with staff and neighboring agencies - fall 2003.
+- Publication of three newsletters with invitations to comment - spring 2001 through fall 2003 - Recreational Opportunities Workshop winter 2002 - Joint Agency Management Effort (JAME) - formerly known as Joint Agency Management Area (JAMA) - spring 2002 to present - Publication of Toolbox of Incentives for Resource Conservation and Curecanti: Great Scenery, Outstanding Resources and Good Neighbors - spring 2003 - Meetings and contacts with neighboring landowners - spring 2003 to present - Development of preliminary alternatives summer 2003 - Impacts assessed, alternatives evaluated, and proposed action identified, in consultation with staff and neighboring agencies - fall 2003 - Draft RPS/EIS released summer 2007.